For more information, please visit our Wiki.

 It is very hard to keep a virtual map identical to its prototype.
 One of the most important issues is keeping the fighting balance which was totally impossible if you’r recreating real battlefields..
 As such, our historic maps are not completely identical to real geographic locations, but they are designed very similar to the originals with extensive usage of their photos and landscape schemes thanks to which the mood of the maps is very similar to the mood of the historical locations.

-All the armored vehicles in World of Tanks are divided into American, German, French and Soviet vehicles.
-Within each nation, tanks compile a development tree.
-In order to get a desired vehicle, players will climb up those development trees.
+All the armoured vehicles in World of Tanks are divided into American, German, French, Soviet, British, Chinese and Japanese vehicles.
+Within each nation, tanks are organised in a development tree.
+In order to get a desired vehicle, players will progress up those development trees.

 All the upgrades are available according to the development trees.
 You start with the lightest and cheapest tank from a nation and by earning experience points you can further upgrade your vehicle by installing better modules.
 This is where a historical element comes into play; once you’ve researched a module that was also used on a different tank, that module will become available on that tank.
 If while upgrading your vehicle you decide that you’ve chosen the wrong development branch, you can switch to another one by jumping several levels back to the branches intersection, or by choosing another nation completely.